cenit/Transport/linux-macOS/Transport/README.md

 This version of the computer program Transport is based on a CERN version by K.L.
 Brown, D.C.
 Carey, Ch.
 Iselin and F. Rothacker (see: CERN 80-04) and is written in Fortran-77.
 Only the graphical X-Window interface is written in C.
-In order to use the graphical features, you have to start X-windows (startx) and run all commands from a X-terminal (xterm).
+In order to use the graphical features, you have to start X-window (startx) and run all commands from a X-terminal (xterm).
 Most commands are short C-shell (csh) scripts.
 The local printing of the graphical output is done via ghostscript (gs).
 Some sample input files are included in this package (.dat).
 If you choose